Fran Dunphy: Education

+Dunphy attended St. Dorothy's grade school in Drexel Hill, Pennsylvania, and then went on to attend Malvern Preparatory School in Malvern, Pennsylvania.
+He graduated from La Salle University in 1970 with a degree in marketing.
+In 1979, he earned a master's degree in counseling and human relations from Villanova University.
+In addition, he completed his coursework toward his doctorate in counseling and student development at American University.

+Playing career

+College

+Dunphy played college basketball at La Salle from 1967–1970.
+While at La Salle, he played under head coach Tom Gola.
+As a junior, he helped the Explorers to a 23–1 record and a number 2 finish in the final AP Poll.
+He served as a co-captain his senior year when he averaged 18.6 ppg and led the team in assists, while also being named the MVP of the annual Quaker City Basketball Tournament.
+Dunphy scored 24 points in the championship game against Columbia.

+Professional

+Dunphy played for the Cherry Hill Rookies of the Eastern Basketball Association from 1973 to 1975.
+He averaged 8.4 points, 2.7 rebounds and 2.0 assists in 23 games played.

 Coaching career

 Dunphy's coaching career began at the United States Military Academy (1971–72), where he served as an assistant under head coach Dan Dougherty.
 In 1977 he became the head basketball coach and accounting teacher of his high school alma mater, Malvern Prep.
 He remained there until becoming Lefty Ervin's assistant at La Salle University (1979–80).
 The following year, Dunphy joined Gary Williams’ staff at American University.
 He returned to La Salle in 1985, serving one more season under Ervin and assisting Speedy Morris for two seasons.
 He left La Salle to become head coach Tom Schneider's top assistant at Penn in 1988.
 Dunphy succeeded Schneider as Penn head coach a year later.
 In 2006 he succeeded John Chaney as head coach of the Temple Owls.

 Penn

 In 1989, Dunphy was named the 16th head coach at Penn.
 He compiled a 310–163 overall record and won 10 Ivy League titles in his 17-year career.
 Dunphy's 310 wins are the most by any Penn coach and are second all-time in the Ivy League to Princeton's Pete Carril.
 His Quaker teams won 48 straight Ivy League games and four league titles from 1992 through 1996.
 His 1993–94 team had a 25–3 record and was ranked 25th in the CNN/USA Today Coaches’ Poll, the program's first such ranking since 1978–79.
 In 1994, Penn upset sixth-seeded Nebraska 90–80 in the NCAA tournament.
 Dunphy is considered among the finest coaches in Ivy League history.